Prasoon-millennial/prasoon.github.io/_posts/2025-07-31-diffsbdd-structure-based-drug-design.md

 Partial Differential Equations (PDEs) are the mathematical backbone of scientific computing.
 They govern fluid flow, structural deformation, heat transfer, electromagnetism, and many other physical systems that underpin modern engineering and physics.
 From predicting airflow around aircraft wings to simulating stress distribution in automotive components, solving PDEs accurately and efficiently is essential for design, optimization, and safety analysis.

 Traditionally, PDEs are solved using numerical methods such as the Finite Element Method (FEM), Finite Volume Method (FVM), or spectral solvers.
 While these approaches are highly accurate, they are computationally expensive and iterative in nature.
-High-fidelity simulations—especially in 3D and on irregular geometries—can require hours or even days of computation.
+High-fidelity simulations,especially in 3D and on irregular geometries,can require hours or even days of computation.
 Moreover, when geometries change (e.g., during design optimization), the mesh often needs to be regenerated, further increasing computational overhead.

 In recent years, machine learning has emerged as a promising alternative through the concept of neural operators.
 Instead of solving PDEs from scratch for every new configuration, neural operators aim to learn the mapping: